 The growing iBuyer market indicates consumers are increasingly willing to pay more for the convenience of a straightforward transaction.
 By streamlining the ponderous, mind-numbing process of buying a home, Zillow Offers and other iBuyers like them will continue to attract more consumers, both sellers and buyers.
 Offering a 7-day turnaround for a home purchase or sale with money in the bank would have been unthinkable just a few years ago.
 The days of waiting weeks for a closing date and completing mountains of paperwork for eight different companies may soon be a memory.

 Making Renters Into Homeowners

 Making it easy to do business and complete transactions has been the defining achievement of the most successful companies.
-Whether it’s buying new curtains from Amazon or buying a new home, consumers increasingly expect to be able to do business quickly and without hassle.
-Companies who were complacent and accustomed to a captive market for the last few decades or so now have to scramble and innovate to stay profitable.
-Zillow has been both loved and hated for years, but as with Amazon, the web traffic and consumers just keep coming, with little sign of slowing.
+Consumers increasingly expect to be able to do business quickly and without hassle.
+Companies that were complacent and accustomed to a captive market for the last few decades or so now have to scramble and innovate to stay profitable.
+Zillow has been both loved and hated for years, but the web traffic and consumers just keep coming, with little sign of slowing.
 We look forward to seeing what innovations they’ll offer next in the world of real estate.

 - Stock Market of Web-Based Companies

 - Most popular real estate websites in the US by visits 2019

 - Top 15 Most Popular Real Estate Websites | January 2020

 - Is Zillow a Ticking Time Bomb?